5 Star Residential and Commercial Roofing

 Storm Damage Inspection

-After hail, wind, or severe weather, we document all damage with insurance-grade detail.
-This includes identifying the type of damage (impact, uplift, water intrusion), measuring affected areas, and noting materials needed for repair.
-Reports are formatted to meet insurance carrier requirements.
+After hail, wind, or severe weather, we document the damage with adjuster-grade detail.
+The report identifies the damage mechanism (hail impact, wind uplift, water intrusion against UL 580 ratings), measures affected slopes, and lists the architectural shingle, Class 4 shingle, or standing seam metal materials needed for the repair.
+Reports are formatted to meet State Farm, Allstate, USAA, Farmers, and Texas Farm Bureau submission requirements.

 Pre-Purchase / Pre-Sale Inspection

-For real estate transactions, we provide an unbiased assessment of the roof's current condition and estimated remaining lifespan.
-The report includes approximate repair or replacement costs so buyers and sellers can negotiate with accurate information.
+For a real estate transaction in Amarillo, Canyon, Lubbock, or Midland we provide an unbiased read on the roof's current condition and an estimated remaining lifespan by slope.
+The report includes approximate repair or replacement cost ranges for an architectural shingle or standing seam metal system so buyers and sellers can negotiate with real numbers instead of guesses.

 Maintenance Inspection